 Why I started Dyan Williams Law

 The ability to provide wise, sound and accurate advice usually takes years of dedicated practice and lots of real-world experience.
-I struck out on my own, in October 2014, after I had over 10 years in the field handling hundreds of cases at two different law firms.
+I struck out on my own, in October 2014, after I had over 10 years in the field handling hundreds of cases at two other law firms.

 Being a managing attorney at a well-established firm had its perks.
 But I yearned for more freedom to go deeper into certain areas of immigration law, instead of covering the full spectrum, and to expand into counseling other lawyers on legal ethics issues.